Introduction

 1. Boost Kitchen Ventilation for Odor Control

 If smells linger long after you finish cooking, your ventilation is doing only half the job.
+In humid climates, odors “stick” to surfaces faster — so removing moisture + airborne grease is the fastest win.

 a) Upgrade from Recirculating to Ducted Hoods

-The Home Ventilating Institute explains that range hoods are designed to capture and vent heat, odors, gases, grease, steam, and smoke out of the home, not just move them around.
+The Home Ventilating Institute explains that range hoods are designed to capture and vent heat, odors, gases, grease, steam, and smoke out of the home — not just move them around.

 b) Clean Filters Every Month